edamam-llc/edamam-api-demo/README.md

 # Demo for the *Nutrition Analysis API and Database*

-This repository contains a very simple program, which uses the API to analyze a recipe and displays the response.
+This repository contains a very simple program, which uses Edamam's [Nutrition Analysis API](https://developer.edamam.com/) to analyze a recipe and displays the response.

 ## Dependencies
 The code uses the [OkHttp](http://square.github.io/okhttp/) library to perform